|

 Books

 [2].
-Yurish S. Y., Digital Sensors and Smart Sensors Systems Design.
-Publisher: IFSA (in press).
+Yurish S. Y., Digital Sensors and Sensor Systems: Practical Design, IFSA Publishing, 2011 (see details).

 Patents